isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 Unlike data constructors, we're unfortunately unable to automatically promote term-level functions into type-level ones.
 However, after enabling `-XTypeFamilies`, we can instead "promote" `or` by explicitly duplicating this logic and writing a completely separate, closed type family.

 [code/Kinds.hs:TFOr](Snip)

 Line for line, `or` and `Or` are analogous.
-The closed type family `Or` requires a capital letter for the beginning of its name, because it exists at the type-level, and besides having a more verbose kind signature, the two definitions proceed almost exactly in lockstep.
+The closed type family `Or` requires a capital letter for the beginning of its name, because it exists at the type level, and besides having a more verbose kind signature, the two definitions proceed almost exactly in lockstep.

 Exercise

-:   Write a closed type family to compute `Not`.
+:   Write a closed type family to compute `Not :: Bool -> Bool`.

 Solution